truenas/documentation/content/CORE/GettingStarted/COREReleaseNotes.md

 * Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and scheduled for removal in CORE 13.1.
   Beginning in CORE 13.0-U6, the CORE web interface generates an alert when the deprecated service is either actively running or is enabled to start on boot.
-  Users should plan to migrate to a separately maintained [Minio plugin]({{< relref "MinIOPlugin.md" >}}) or otherwise move any production data away from the S3 service storage location before upgrading to a 13.1 pre-release version.
+  Users should plan to migrate to a separately maintained [MinIO plugin]({{< relref "MinIOPlugin.md" >}}) or otherwise move any production data away from the S3 service storage location before upgrading to a 13.1 pre-release version.
   See the CORE 13.0 tutorial for [detailed migration instructions](http://www.truenas.com/docs/core/13.0/coretutorials/jailspluginsvms/plugins/minioplugin/).
   See also [Feature Deprecations]({{< relref "Deprecations.md" >}}).